flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 - **3.3 Parser Abstraction**
   - The system must provide a consistent interface across different language parsers
   - The system must be extensible to support additional languages in the future
-  - The system must normalize language-specific constructs into the common graph model
+  - The system must normalize language-specific constructs into the common representations
   - The system must handle language-specific features appropriately

 #### 4. Caching & Incremental Updates